 AROCA T-shirts

-All W1 paddlers who qualify will have the option to purchase an AROCA representative shirt at a subsidised rate.
+All W1 paddlers who qualify will have the option to purchase an AROCA representative shirt at a subsidised rate approx. $20.
 Shirts must be worn to race at Nationals.

 Timeline for qualifiers

 All W1 paddlers who have qualified and the W12 representative teams will be updated online All paddlers must confirm by 17th Dec at the latest so that entries can be made in time for WANZ deadline.